 According to IDC, the biggest share of blockchain investments is in the financial industry (30%) and in manufacturing and supply chain (20%).
 These statistics provided by IDC are mirrored by projects we have observed in the marketplace.
 I will present what are in our opinion the two cases studies most worth analysing.
 First will be TradeLens, a blockchain platform designed for ocean shipping management.
 Second will be Food Trust, a platform used by the biggest retailers and FMCG manufacturers for supply chain management.

-Case Study #1: The Shipping Industry
+Case Study #1: The shipping industry and blockchain technology

 The book ‘Ninety Percent of Everything’ goes into depth about the ocean shipping industry.
 This is an industry that remains invisible to most of the population but which touches everything we use in our lives, including cars, garment, food, gas, medicine, and much, much more.